Cosmos Companion Plants That Will Make Your Garden Thrive

 Image of cosmos companion plants

-• Cosmos and marigolds.
+- Cosmos and marigolds.
 Marigolds are another annual flower that is native to Mexico and Central America.
 They have similar growing requirements to cosmos and can help to repel pests.
-Image of Cosmos and marigolds companion plants

-• Cosmos and sunflowers.
+- Cosmos and sunflowers.
 Sunflowers are tall, sunny flowers that can add a touch of drama to any garden.
 They also attract pollinators, which can help to improve the health of your cosmos plants.
-Image of Cosmos and sunflowers companion plants

-• Cosmos and Zinnias.
+- Cosmos and Zinnias.
 Zinnias are another popular annual flower that is easy to grow and care for.
 They come in a wide variety of colors, so you can mix and match them with your cosmos plants to create a colorful display.
-Image of Cosmos and Zinnias companion plants

-• Cosmos and herbs.
+- Cosmos and herbs.
 Herbs can also make great companion plants for cosmos.
 They can help to deter pests and diseases, and they can also add flavor to your cooking.
 Some herbs that pair well with cosmos include basil, chives, and lavender.
-Image of Cosmos and herbs companion plants

-• Cosmos and vegetables.
+- Cosmos and vegetables.
 Cosmos can also be planted alongside vegetables in your garden.
 They can help to attract pollinators, which can help to improve the pollination of your vegetables.
 Some vegetables that pair well with cosmos include tomatoes, cucumbers, and squash.
-Image of Cosmos and vegetables companion plants

 Post a Comment for " Cosmos Companion Plants That Will Make Your Garden Thrive"